 The truth is that there are two sides to everything.
 Some people do cheat welfare.
 Some teachers are inept.
 Some officers are inept.
 Some “Christians” do commit atrocities.
 So do some “Jews” and some “Muslims.”

 Some people will die because of the availability of a gun.
 Some will be saved.
 There is no clear moral dividing line for abortion.
 American planes firebombed innocent German civilians in World War II.
 Petroleum pollution is causing some of our global warming.
 There are other cost-effective ways to solve our transportation crisis.

 You want to talk about curing the vicious polarity currently destroying our democracy?
-It’s simple – bring back the nuance.
-Accept that you can be wrong; accept that you don’t have the whole truth and accept that someone you disagree with could teach you something.
+Simple – bring back the nuance.
+Accept that you can be wrong, accept that you don’t have the whole truth and accept that someone you disagree with could teach you something.
 Stop being limited by your own fears and biases.
 Your brain can hold many truths at once.
 Embrace it.